-Which is better?
-Students can benefit from both formal and non-formal training, however, if I were an employer, I would favor formal education provided by elite universities over non-formal education from random people (as it pertains to salary increases and career advancement).
-While there are many excellent instructors on non-formal platforms, there are many unqualified ones so experiences can be a hit or miss.
+Which type of learning is better?
+Students can benefit from both formal and non-formal training, and learners have their preferences.
+However, if I were an employer, I would favor formal education provided by elite universities over non-formal education from random people (as it pertains to salary increases and career advancement).
+While there are many excellent instructors on non-formal platforms, there are many unqualified teachers too so experiences can be a hit or miss.
 Students don’t need to do background checks on Stanford and Harvard, but background checks are recommended for non-formal teachers.
-Lastly, non-formal platforms such as Udemy have attracted hundreds of less than stellar instructors out to make a quick buck.
-You won’t find them at Coursera or edX.
+Lastly, non-formal platforms such as Udemy have attracted thousands of less than stellar instructors out to make a quick buck.
+You won’t find these folks at Coursera or edX.

 Income Boosting Courses

-As I made the case for formal education, I’m also going to make the case for Coursera over edX.
+As I made a case for formal education, I’m also going to make a case for Coursera over edX.
 Both are excellent platforms, but I’m more familiar with Coursera having completed three courses there.
 Additionally, Coursera offers reputable “specializations” which are comprehensive multi-course programs aimed at those seeking career advancement.
-You can take courses for free on both platforms, but you won’t receive official credits or course certificates.
-However, if you pay and complete a course, you’ll get a certificate which you may need for current and future employment purposes.
+You can take classes for free on both platforms, but you won’t receive official credits or course certificates.
+However, if you pay and complete a course, you’ll get a certificate which may be useful for current and future employment purposes.

-Coursera offers hundreds of courses in ten categories including business, computer science, data science, arts and humanities, life sciences, math and logic, personal development, physical science and engineering, social sciences, and language learning.
+Coursera offers hundreds of courses in ten categories including business, computer science, data science, and so on.
 Here’s a list of several income-boosting specializations and courses.

 Computer Science – Web Development – Software Development